logologo

 Course Fee

-The course fee applies to external and non-IRRI participants and includes the training fee, training kit, welcome and closing dinner, daily snacks, minimal meal allowance, medical insurance, and airport transfers, and single-occupancy room at IRRI Dormitory throughout the training duration
+The course fee applies to external and non-IRRI participants and includes the training fee, training kit, welcome and closing dinner, daily snacks, pass-through lunch at the IRRI cafeteria, minimal meal allowance, medical insurance, airport transfers, and a single-occupancy room at IRRI Dormitory for the duration of the training.

-The course fee applies to external and non-IRRI participants and includes the training fee, training kit, welcome and closing dinner and daily snacks, daily snacks, minimal meal allowance, medical insurance, and airport transfers
+The course fee applies to external and non-IRRI participants and includes the training fee, training kit, welcome and closing dinner, daily snacks, pass-through lunch at the IRRI cafeteria, minimal meal allowance, medical insurance, and airport transfers.

-In addition, participants must shoulder the cost of their own accommodation.
+In addition, participants are responsible for covering the cost of their own accommodation.

-The course fee is applicable to IRRI Staff from both Headquarters and Country Offices and includes the training fee, training kit, welcome and closing dinner and daily snacks
+The course fee applies to IRRI Staff from both Headquarters and Country Offices and covers the training fee, training kit, welcome and closing dinner, daily snacks, and pass-through lunch at the IRRI cafeteria.

 Click here to apply!